udondan/iam-floyd/docs/source/getting-started.rst

 .. example:: deny

+To set an SID you can pass it as argument in the statement provider:

+.. example:: sid

 You can work with `access levels <access-levels_>`_.
 For every access level there are distinct methods available to add all related actions to the statement:

 .. tabs::